Getting started as a contractor – a beginner’s guide

 Be aware of IR35

-IR35 affects all contractors who do not meet HMRC’s definition of ‘self-employment’ and was designed to stop contractors working as ‘disguised employees’, by taxing them at a rate similar employment.
+IR35 affects all contractors who do not meet HMRC’s definition of ‘self-employment’ and was designed to stop contractors working as ‘disguised employees’, by taxing them at a rate similar to employment.
 Contractors benefit from tax advantages, therefore if you are working as a contractor but with the same responsibilities, control and benefits as a permanent employee – you are not entitled to a different tax regime and should declare yourself ‘inside’ IR35.
-You must make sure that both your contract and working practices reflect that you are working as an independent contractor and therefore ‘outside’ IR35.
+If you declare that you are working outside IR35 but HMRC find that you are actually within it, you could face a huge tax bill and penalty.
+This is why you must make sure that both your contract and working practices reflect that you are working as an independent contractor and therefore ‘outside’ IR35.
+You should also be aware that from April 2017 contractors working in the public sector will no longer be responsible for deciding their own IR35 status, and the responsibility to pay tax if the intermediaries legislation applies will move from the worker to the staffing agency or third-party who pays them.